Top 10 Best Smart Contract Auditing Companies in 2026

 Website: cyfrin.io

 Cyfrin has built one of the most comprehensive ecosystems in Web3 security.
-Their private audit team includes researchers who verifiably rank at the top of competitive leaderboards — meaning the quality signal is externally testable, not just claimed.
-Beyond the audits themselves, the Aderyn static analysis tool, the Solodit vulnerability database, and Cyfrin Updraft (200,000+ students) represent genuine ecosystem infrastructure.
+Their private-audit team includes researchers who verifiably rank at the top of competitive leaderboards, meaning the quality signal is externally testable, not just claimed.
+Beyond the audits themselves, the Aderyn static-analysis tool, the Solodit vulnerability database, and Cyfrin Updraft (200,000+ students) represent genuine ecosystem infrastructure.
 Trusted by ZKsync, Chainlink, Wormhole, Lido, Starknet, Ethena, and Uniswap.

-Cyfrin publishes their own "top 10" list where they rank themselves #1 — as we noted in our transparency disclosure, this is standard practice (yes, including by us).
+Cyfrin publishes their own "top 10" list where they rank themselves #1.
+As we noted in our transparency disclosure, this is standard practice (yes, including by us).
 The underlying quality of their work is strong regardless of the marketing.

 Strengths: Auditor talent verifiable via competitive leaderboards.
 Full-ecosystem play (education, tooling, auditing) suggests mission alignment beyond revenue.
 Solodit is a genuinely useful public vulnerability reference.
 Strong Solidity and Vyper depth on complex ZK-adjacent and cross-chain codebases.
 Published audit reports are detailed and publicly archived.